Scified Homepage

 Scified Community Stats

-Scified hosts a network of online communities containing 406,139 posts by 48,311 members (8 are online now).
-The Alien: Covenant Forum is the most recently active forum.
-The latest Forum topic added was: FINAL SUMMARY OF THE ENGINEERS' STORY
+Scified hosts a network of online communities containing 406,143 posts by 48,401 members (8 are online now).
+The Alien: Earth Series Forum is the most recently active forum.
+The latest Forum topic added was: Welcome to the new forums!
+(Alien: Earth update)

 VIPWhat are VIP?AdminModeratorSpecial TitleMemberLeaderboard